Large Deviations Beyond the Kibble-Zurek Mechanism

 We define a dimensionless density of defects $\bar{\rho} \equiv \rho/\rho_{\rm KZM}$ in terms of which

-As a result, the rate function (\ref{eq:I_universal}) is universal in the sense that $\bar{I}(\bar{\rho})= I(\rho)/\rho_\mathrm{KZM}$ varies only with $\bar{\rho}$ and is independent of the quench time $\tau_Q$.
+As a result, the rate function~\eqref{eq:I_universal} is universal in the sense that $\bar{I}(\bar{\rho})= I(\rho)/\rho_\mathrm{KZM}$ varies only with $\bar{\rho}$ and is independent of the quench time $\tau_Q$.
 This is the central result of our work, which we elaborate and generalize in what follows.
 Taking the derivative with respect to $\theta$, one finds at the supremum $\theta^{*}$

 The function $\theta^{*}(\bar{\rho})$ and the rate function scaled by the KZM density $\bar{I}(\bar{\rho})$ are found numerically.
 The rate function is shown in Fig.~\ref{fig:I}.
 As the decay of the probability density function $P(\rho)$ is dictated by the rate function according to Eq.~\eqref{LDTPeq}, the minimum of $\bar{I}(\bar{\rho})$ at $\bar{\rho}=1$ is associated with the most likely value of $\hat{\rho}_N$, which equals the mean value $\rho_{\rm KZM}$ predicted by the KZM.
 Thus, LDT guarantees that the KZM prediction holds with maximum probability.
+Figure~\ref{fig:I} shows also that only the very large deviations of the defect density $\rho$ are sensible to the finite value of $\tau_Q$.
+In particular, the larger the quench time $\tau_Q$, the closer the scaled rate function $\bar{I}$ to the universal analytical prediction obtained using the LZ approximation.

 {\it Concentration inequalities.} Let us tackle the problem of large deviations from a complementary angle using concentration inequalities~\cite{Vershynin18}.
-To bound the deviations, we make use of the Chernoff bound, which reads $P(\rho_N>\rho) \leq \av{e^{\theta \hat{\rho}_N} } e^{-\theta \rho}$, for all $\theta>0$.
+To bound large deviations, we make use of the Chernoff bound, which reads $P(\rho_N>\rho) \leq \av{e^{\theta \hat{\rho}_N} } e^{-\theta \rho}$, for all $\theta>0$.
 The characteristic function can be written as

 We thus find from the Chernoff bound that

 for all $\theta >0$.
 Tightening the above inequality by taking the supremum of the exponent, the right tail of the distribution is bounded as